Piletilevi/printsrv3/README.md

 ```
 - execute `C:\plevi\printsrv\install.bat`

+There is an issue with IronPython installation.
+It doesnot register to windows path variable, so we included registration command into install.bat (that You just executed).
+Everything should be ok now, but some windows systems it keeps forgetting.
+To verify, that IronPython is correctly set up, open cmd and run `PATH` command.
+It will return all the registered system paths - look, if **IronPython 2.7** is also there.
+If it is not, then You have to open System Environment Variables from Control Panel and append to the end of PATH variable value `;%PROGRAMFILES%\IronPython 2.7`

 ### Configuration

-- cmd -> PATH %PATH%;%programfiles%\IronPython 2.7
- - or if path is not saved (close cmd, open cmd and type 'ipy') - then open System Environment Variables from Control Panel and add to PATH variable value ';C:\Program Files\IronPython 2.7'
 - register .plp files in Windows to be opened automatically with `C:\plevi\printsrv.exe`
 - Salespoint ID must be unique and written to `C:\plevi\persistent.ini` file with syntax 'LT_/salespoint_name/'
   example: my_id = LT_kauno_maxima_01